VincentKetelaars/dispersy-experiments/README.md

 ####Install Libswift:

 If not already installed, make sure to install *scons*.
-Before calling *scons*, make sure to point *CPPPATH* to the directory of Libevent.
-Also ensure that *LIBPATH* points to directory where libevent is installed (*/usr/local/lib* by default).
+Before calling *scons*, make sure to point CPPPATH to the directory of Libevent.
+Also ensure that LIBPATH points to directory where libevent is installed (*/usr/local/lib* by default).
 Finally Libswift uses OpenSSL, which means that you have to make sure that the *opensslpath* variable, in the *SConstruct* file, holds the path to the openssl directory.
+(Not providing the correct OpenSSL path will not generate any warnings.)

 ``` sh
 cd ../libswift